Ramzy1959/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~; this is used to change the working directory to user's home directory ls -l; this is used to contents of current directory in a long format ls -al; this is used to display current directory contents, including hidden files
+cd ~; this is used to change the working directory to user's home directory ls -l; this is used to contents of current directory in a long format ls -al; this is used to display current directory contents, including hidden files ls -lna this is used to current directory's content in a long format, user and group IDs displayed numerically and hidden files.

+mkdir; this is the command used to create a directory